sagarbuddhic/questions/README.md

 };
 ```

+***Arrow function vs Normal function***

 Arrow functions don't have their own bindings to this, arguments or super, and should not be used as methods.\
-Arrow functions don't have access to the new.target keyword.\
+Arrow functions do not have their own this → this inside Person is not referring to the new object.
 Arrow functions aren't suitable for call, apply and bind methods, which generally rely on establishing a scope.\
 Arrow functions cannot be used as constructors.\
 Arrow functions cannot use yield, within its body.
+Arrow functions do not have a prototype property, which is required for constructor functions

 ***Tree Shaking***